MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-views/xaml.md

 > [!NOTE]
 > Note that styles can't be used with native views, because styles can only target properties that are backed by `BindableProperty` objects.

-Android widget constructors generally require the Android `Context` object as an argument, and this is available through the `Xamarin.Forms.Platform.Android.Forms.Context` object.
+Android widget constructors generally require the Android `Context` object as an argument, and this can be made available through a static property in the `MainActivity` class.
 Therefore, when creating an Android widget in XAML, the `Context` object must generally be passed to the widget's constructor using the `x:Arguments` attribute with a `x:Static` markup extension.
 For more information, see [Passing Arguments to Native Views](#passing_arguments).

 > [!NOTE]
 > Note that naming a native view with `x:Name` is not possible in either a Portable Class Library (PCL) project or a Shared Asset Project (SAP).
 Doing so will generate a variable of the native type, which will cause a compilation error.
 However, native views can be wrapped in `ContentView` instances and retrieved in the code-behind file, provided that a SAP is being used.
 For more information, see [Referring to a Native View from Code](#native_view_code).